-The old baroque city on the river Main is the capital of the Bavarian administrative district of Lower Franconia and the centre of viticulture in the German Franconian wine growing region.
-In the middle of the 8th century it became a bishop's see and a little later a royal palace.
-Already in 1402 the first university was founded.
-In the course of the centuries, a true architectural monument with the Old Town Hall, Marienbrücke bridge and Marienberg fortress (in the foreground), bishop's residence and universities were built.
-During the Second World War, the city and its monuments were almost completely destroyed in a single night of bombing, but were rebuilt in their old glory after the war.
+The old baroque town on the river Main is the capital of the Bavarian governmental district of Lower Franconia and the centre of viticulture in the German wine-growing region of Franconia.
+In the middle of the 8th century it became a bishop's seat and a little later also a royal palace.
+The first university was founded in 1402.
+Over the centuries, a veritable architectural monument was created with the Old Town Hall, Marienbrücke and Marienberg Fortress (in the foreground of the picture), bishop's residence and universities.
+During the Second World War, the city and its monuments were almost completely destroyed in a single night of bombing, but were rebuilt in their former glory after the war.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz